 These are not the only transformations that adulthood has brought with it.
 The rosy glasses shattered, now I can view the world more objectively.
 I scoff now at the awe and admiration that I held for a teacher in my high school who with her fiery speeches was very provocative.
 I recognize it now for what it was, misdirecting zeal and aggression, twisting of facts to make things appear more romantic to our adolescent minds; something which my adolescent mind could not figure out then.
 Adolescent minds are quite pliable and impressionable.
 The lessons taught then and those occurrences, we carry throughout life.
 I have not been too impacted by her fiery speeches although thanks to her, Netaji Subhash Chandra Bose will always remain my favourite freedom fighter.
 Now, I realize that the docile petite teacher whom we believed to be quite tame and therefore too sweet to be interesting, could be just the one to effectively tackle any crisis competently with her unique blend of gentleness and assertiveness.
 Mrs. G, your commentary on Shakespeare and the words of wisdom you told to me when you caught me reading a Perry Mason novel in your class, I will never forget.
 I can never get over my surprise when you spoke at length to me about that book and suggested few other novels, but adding with a smile “However not in my class”.
 It was also to this very same teacher, that I remember telling that I wanted to do law after tenth standard.
 Law, then was a very unconventional career choice to follow.
 She looked at me for the longest time and just when I feared she might comment and embarrass me, she asked me why I wanted to pursue law.
 To be honest, I had no other answer with me apart from the fact that I felt like Law was my calling.
 She simply nodded understandingly and smiled that all knowing smile of hers.
 She was something of a female Dumbledore in my eyes, just as powerfully impacting her students’ lives.
 I know one thing for sure, wherever she is, we, the ones who were fortunate to be taught by her will never forget her knowledge of the subject, her kindness, quirky sense of humour, soothing manner of speech and the impish manner in which she would trick us into debates opposite each other such as the Lady or the tiger one, the answer to which I still ponder sometimes.

-Having thus stepped into adulthood, I hope I will be able to blend the lessons from my adolescence with the carefree optimism of my childhood and forge ahead to create a successful and satisfying life for myself.
+Having thus stepped into adulthood, I hope I will be able to blend the lessons from my adolescence with the carefree optimism of my childhood and forge a satisfying life for myself.